ToxicFrog/doom-mods/gzap/NOTES.md

 this is easy, it generates a name, allocates a new id for it, stores it by name and returns the id.

-If it does have a duplicate -- well, what it is a duplicate?
+If it does have a duplicate -- well, what is a duplicate?
 - unscoped items are duplicates if they have the same typename and tag
 - scoped items are duplicates if they have the same typename, tag, and mapname